Last Updated on

 - Build boxes for growing produce (think of the security you give your plants — tomatoes, onions, carrots, sunchokes, etc. — when you’re putting plants in places people wouldn’t think to look, if we ever find ourselves in a SHTF all Hell breaks loose scenario).

 - Underground hideouts and tunnels that won’t cave in

 - Windows, doors, tables, and basic furniture like beds

 - Fences that can detour and even keep out dangerous wildlife from entering camp

 - Ocean capable rafts and potentially small boats like canoes and oars or even a Jon boat or larger craft for the lakes or seas.

-Check out Ted’s Woodworking and My Boat Plans and give yourself a head start ahead of many preppers who are still only stockpiling resources and may not yet be learning what it actually takes to rebuild life, should a widespread collapse take place in our lifetimes.
+Check out Ted’s Woodworking and give yourself a head start ahead of many preppers who are still only stockpiling resources and may not yet be learning what it actually takes to rebuild life, should a widespread collapse take place in our lifetimes.

 What If Disaster Strikes?